-1. All students 18 months and older are required to wear uniforms.
-Uniforms (except OFMS t-shirts) may be ordered online at www.oakforestschool.com under the "For Parents" tab.
-A limited supply of uniforms is available for purchase from the OFMS office.
-OFMS t-shirts are available for purchase in the OFMS office.

-2. Uniforms for girls:

-- Polo style shirts in navy, dark green, red or white (long or short sleeved).
+- 1. All students 18 months and older are required to wear uniforms.
+Uniforms may be ordered online at www.frenchtoast.com, purchased from the OFMS Uniform shop by the office, or purchased from area retailers.
+If purchased from an outside vendor, we ask that they do not have any other logo or decorations and the OFMS logo is put on the shirt/jumper. - 2.
+Uniforms for girls: - Polo style shirts in navy, dark green, red or white (long or short sleeved).
 All shirts must be embroidered the OFMS logo. - Shorts, pants, skorts, skirts and capri's in khaki or navy blue are to be worn but without decoration. - Plaid, navy or khaki jumpers may also be worn.
-They may be purchased from OFMS and have the OFMS logo on them. - White peter pan collared shirts may be worn under jumpers or with other acceptable pants, skirts etc. - Shorts must be worn under all skirts and jumpers. - OFMS T-shirt may be worn on Monday's only, except during the summer semester. - OFMS T-shirts may be worn any day during the summer term. - OFMS sweatshirts may be worn on cool days as a jacket over the appropriate school shirt. - For your child's safety only tennis shoes are to be worn.
-Light up shoes and character shoes are not permitted.
+They must have the OFMS logo on them. - White peter pan collared shirts may be worn under jumpers or with other acceptable pants, skirts etc. Logo is not required if worn under a jumper with logo. - Shorts must be worn under all skirts and jumpers. - OFMS T-shirt may be worn on Monday's only, except during the summer semester.
+These are available for purchase in the OFMS uniform shop. - OFMS T-shirts may be worn any day during the summer term. - Tennis shoes are to be worn each day for safety on the playground - 3.
+Uniforms for boys: - Polo style shirts in navy, dark green, red or white (long or short sleeved).
+All shirts must be embroidered with the OFMS logo. - Shorts or pants in khaki or navy blue are to be worn but without decoration. - OFMS T-shirt may be worn on Monday's only, except during the summer semester. - OFMS T-shirts may be worn any day during the summer term. - Tennis shoes are to be worn each day for safety on the playground.